tbaik/java-server/README.md

 ## To run the Java-server against [cob_spec](https://github.com/8thlight/cob_spec):

+Start the java-server from command-line using the given command above.

 Setup cob_spec using the instructions on cob_spec's github repository [README](https://github.com/8thlight/cob_spec).

-set SERVER_START_COMMAND to point to target/java-server-1.0-SNAPSHOT.jar
+Don't forget to set PUBLIC_DIR to cob_spec's public folder and the SERVER_START_COMMAND to point to target/java-server-1.0-SNAPSHOT.jar!